 Shapewear is something you should never buy as a gift.
 In addition to sizing and comfort issues, this kind of present can be extremely insulting.
 For instance, if you buy a woman a pair of thigh-slimming shorts, she's going to think you're criticizing her legs.
 Similarly, a waist cincher can send the wrong message, especially around the holidays.
-Whether it's Lipo in a Box for women or Slim Ts for men, it's best to skip these slimming gifts.
+Whether it's Spanx for women or Insta Slim for men, it's best to skip these slimming gifts.

 On the flip side, you also want to avoid giving shapewear that adds curves to a person's body.
 Stay away from push-up bras or padded underwear, like the backside enhancer Booty Pop, for the ladies in your life.

 A travel mug always makes a practical present, especially for a coffee enthusiast.
 However, the gift isn't quite as appropriate when it applies to alcohol.
 The version from Vino2Go, which retails for less than $20 for two, is inappropriate for several reasons.
 First and foremost, drinking and driving is incredibly dangerous and illegal in every state; secondly, adults with small children may not appreciate the confusion this particular sippy cup could bring; and finally, needing a lid for one's alcohol less-than-subtly implies a person may have trouble holding his or her liquor, both literally and figuratively.

 Re-Gift With Original Label

 Sometimes you get a gift that isn't right for you but might be right for someone you know.
 While regifting falls into a gray area in the world of etiquette, it's a common practice.
 However, certain guidelines should apply.
 Step one is always to remove the original gift label with your name on it.